Famous for its Big Banana

 As the day slowly fades into night and you are staring out onto Muttonbird Island for a last glimpse of those thousands of adorable immigrating birds, it is time to work out where to go that night.

 Let’s start with the Plantation Hotel and if you are only in town for a short while there might be no need to even check another place out for this place has it all for the partying backpacker.

-For those more inclined to dance at a city-style club, head over to Liquid Nightclub for some serious fun on the dance floor, cheap cocktails and a long, long night.
+For those more inclined to dance at a city-style club, then head over to Liquid Nightclub for some serious fun on the dance floor, cheap cocktails and a long, long night.

-You will find pubs all around town, nature walks to excite the eyes, vistas to inspire the heart and quiet beaches to calm the pulse all the while surrounded by a typical Australian atmosphere of relaxation, great weather and yet another place you don’t want to leave.
+You will find pubs all around town, and nature walks to excite the eyes, vistas to inspire the heart and quiet beaches to calm the pulse all the while surrounded by a typical Australian atmosphere of relaxation, great weather and yet another place you don’t want to leave.

 Find yourself a little slice of peace and a little slice of rowdy in Coffs Harbour.